 Maintain Nearby Streams, Ditches, and Storm Drains: Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Although this is not a major problem for Parkview Tributary LB1 itself, debris can block bar ditches and storm sewer inlets and must be kept free of debris.
+Debris can block bar ditches and storm sewer inlets and must be kept free of debris.
 Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.